pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 ### Makefile

 Before writing any code, let's start with a super basic `Makefile`.
-Specify the GCC compiler and linker, then list command line flags for each of them.
-Many projects will also use an assembler for assembly source files (common for startup code, for example), but we will not need an assembler for our basic blink example.
+Specify the GCC toolchain prefix, then compiler first.
+Many projects will require using the linker `ld` separately from the `gcc` compiler, but for our simple blink demo we can compile and "link" our single source file with just the `gcc` compiler.
+Many projects will also use an assembler `as` for assembly source files (common for startup code, for example), but we will not need an assembler for our basic blink example, which is just a single C file.
+However, we do need `objcopy` to convert the output .elf file into a simple .bin file that can be programmed into our MCU's flash memory.

 ```
 PREFIX = arm-none-eabi
 CC = $(PREFIX)-gcc
-LD = $(PREFIX)-ld
+OBJCOPY = $(PREFIX)-objcopy
 ```

 At a minimum, the compiler needs to know the target cpu architecture.
 We specify this with `-mcpu=cortex-m0plus`.
 We also tell the compiler it can use ARM's smaller 16bit "Thumb" instructions were possible with `-mthumb` - this is common practice for resource constrained embedded systems, using thumb instructions reduces code size.
 Next, tell the compiler to include debugging information and *not* do any optimizations with `-g` and `-O0` respectively - this will make it easier to see what is going on under the hood after the program is compiled.
 Finally, enable compiler warnings with `-Wall` and `-Wextra`.